 The City Campus students at the hostel are provided transport to commute between the City Campus and the hostel.
 Limited garage space is available for students who wish to bring their own cars.

 Accommodation is usually in high demand and allotment is done on a first-come-first-serve basis.
-The construction of new boys' hostel building is to begin in the current year.
-This hostel will consist of 150 single rooms, gymnasium, an indoor table sports hall, TV lounge and dinning facilities.
+The construction of new boys' hostel building is under consideration.
+This hostel will have enhanced living, recreation and dinning facilities.